Human-Singularity/gregory-ms-website/content/annual-review/2023/index.md

 authors:
   - bruno-amaral
 date: 2024-02-27T10:06:39Z
-description: "Gregory AI for Multiple Sclerosis research.
+description: "GregoryAi for Multiple Sclerosis research.
 Activities, and accounts for the project in 2023."
 draft: false
 resources:
 - src: images/gregory-2023.png